matuteiglesias/journal/content/Dev/2025-05-15_Decoded_and_Analyzed_.rbfx_File_Structures.md

 **🕒 03:00–04:00**
 **🏷️ Labels**: Rbfx, Data Decoding, Redatam, File Analysis, Python
 **📂 Project**: Dev
-**⭐ Priority**: MEDIUM

 ### Session Goal
-The primary objective of this session was to decode and analyze the structure of .rbfx files, focusing on bit-aligned data structures and exploring methods for data extraction and reconstruction.
+The primary objective of this session was to decode and analyze the structure of .rbfx files, focusing on bit-aligned data structures and exploring methods for [[data extraction]] and reconstruction.

 ### Key Activities
 - **Analysis of Bit-Aligned Structures**: Initiated the session by analyzing structures within .rbfx files, identifying main segments and residues, and suggesting steps for tabular data reconstruction.